Donate Online

 Where did a Jew give their tithe?
 In Malachi 3:8-10, a Jew was taught to tithe to the "storehouse," which meant the Temple coffers.
 The Jew brought his gifts to the Temple, and the Temple authorities distributed the funds according to God's Law and direction.
 Under the Law, the Jew was not free to decide for himself where to direct his tithing but always had to give it to the Temple.

-Now concerning the collection for the saints, as I directed the churches of Galatia, so do you also.
-On the first day of every week each one of you is to put aside and save, as he may prosper, so that no collections be made when I come.
+1Cor.
+16:2 On the first day of every week each one of you is to put aside and save, as he may prosper, so that no collections be made when I come.

 First, Paul directed that giving should be a regular, consistent habit.
 Giving should be a way of life for a Christian so that it becomes a part of our financial routine.
 When giving isn't routine, we may find ourselves less willing to give generously when needs arise.

-Secondly, Paul says "each of you" should give.
+Thirdly, Paul says "each of you" should give.
 Giving is the responsibility of every individual Christian, not just of a Christian household.
 Even if the head of the household produces all the family income, it is still important for every Christain living in the home to participate in the distribution of the family giving.
 This opportunity trains younger family members to give and allows everyone to share in the blessing of giving.

-Thirdly, Paul specified that our giving be "to the saints."
+Fourthly, Paul specified that our giving be "to the saints."
 Just as the Jewish tithe was for the benefit of the priesthood or the Jewish people overall, likewise Christian giving is for the benefit of other Christians, whether for their personal needs or for official ministerial functions.
 Though our giving to the Lord should always be directed to Christian individuals or causes, we are always free to make additional charitable contributions to other organizations as we please.

-Fourth, Paul asked that collections not be made "when I come."
+Fifthly, Paul asked that collections not be made "when I come."
 This curious addition suggests Paul was concerned that his arrival might become an occasion for taking a special collection.
 Paul knew that if giving were based merely on special occasions (i.e., Paul's visit) rather than as a result of regular, disciplined sacrifice, it would lead to an unhealthy and unsustainable pattern.
 Paul didn't want regular giving to become an exception rather than the rule.

-Fifth, Paul instructs that our giving should be in keeping with our prosperity (v.2, "as he may prosper").
+Sixthly, Paul instructs our giving should be in keeping with our prosperity (v.2, "as he may prosper").
 The New Testament believer is to give according to the Spirit, but the specific amount of our giving should vary according to our means.
 Poor believers will naturally give less than rich believers.
 Again, Paul didn't specify the amount, but he did connect the Christian's degree of generosity to his prosperity, so we should expect to give more as we earn more.

-Sixth, Paul gives no specific destination for our giving, but says our giving is to be done by "putting aside in savings."
+Finally, Paul gives no specific destination for our giving, but says our giving is to be done by "putting aside in savings."
 This is an important (and rarely followed) practice.
 The literal phrase in Greek in verse 2 means "to store up privately."
 Paul's expectation was that the believers in Corinth would consistently set aside some of their earnings reserved for the needs of the saints.
-The believer wouldn’t distribute these funds until a need presented itself, so until there was a need, their weekly giving would remained "stored up" privately.
+The believer wouldn’t distribute these funds until a need presented itself, so until there was a need, their weekly giving would remain "stored up" privately.

 Giving was conducted this way, in part, because the early church didn't own buildings, nor did it maintain church bank accounts.
 Therefore, the church wasn't in a position to collect and store tithes.
 Instead, the money remained in the hands of the individual believer until it was needed for some specific purpose within the Body, at which time each believer would be asked to withdraw some funds from their savings and give it in support of the need.
 This is why Paul wanted believers to save each week - so that they could be ready to give a donation when asked!